LuisHDBueno/Reinforcement-Learning-Surround/README.md

 In our implementation, rewards are only applied to player 1.
 Winning an episode grants +100 points, losing an episode means receiving -100 points and a tie gives -10 points.

 # Solving the Problem
 We implemented two variations of an AlphaGo-like approach to solve the problem, using Monte Carlo Tree Search (MCTS).
 The first relies solely on MCTS, while the second uses a neural network to guide the tree expansion, learning how to evaluate the game state and how to select the best action.
+We considered the problem solved if the trained models were capable of winning against a "clever random player", that is, one that chooses randomly among the set of actions that would not lead to its death.

 ## Algorithm 1: Pure Monte Carlo Tree Search
 MCTS builds up a tree where each node represents a game state.
 Using UCB, we choose which node to expand, until we reach a leaf node.
 Then, we simulate the game from that node until the end.
 Finally, we backpropagate the result of the simulation to the root node, updating the nodes' statistics.